marvix/Vulcano/readme.md

 ```

 ## Default Login User
-This boilerplate have a default admin user and normal user with the credentials
+This boilerplate have a default *admin user* and a *normal user* with the credentials
 - Login: admin@vulcano.com
 - Password: admin1234